Companhia União Fabril

-The Companhia União Fabril (CUF) was one of the largest and oldest Portuguese conglomerates from the 1930s to 1974 and later a chemical corporation which was by then a part of Grupo José de Mello founded in 1988.
+The Companhia União Fabril (CUF) was one of the largest and oldest Portuguese business conglomerates.
+It first acquired a powerful position through the fruits of the Portuguese colonial empire.
+Subsequently, it grew into a major conglomerate from the 1930s to 1974.
+Throughout this period, CUF was at the forefront of the economy of Portuguese Guinea.
+It later became a chemical corporation which was by then a part of Grupo José de Mello founded in 1988.
 After many acquisitions, mergers and divestitures, from the late 1970s to the 2010s, the company known as CUF and its brand was gradually restructured and morphed into a brand-new hospital in Lisbon.
-Now the brand cuf, whose major shareholders and founders are heirs of the old CUF conglomerate, is tied to one of the majors healthcare providers of Portugal known as cuf saúde with several hospitals across the country.
+Now the brand cuf, whose major shareholders and founders are heirs of the old CUF conglomerate, is tied to one of the major healthcare providers of Portugal known as cuf saúde with several hospitals and clinics across the country and formerly known as José de Melo Saúde, a healthcare provider which is a division of Grupo José de Mello.
+The chemical industry businesses were consolidated in 2018 into a new brand and company called Bondalti which was established within the Grupo José de Mello.